Adapting Vision-Language Models for Evaluating World Models: Human Annotation Study

-\header{\textsc{universe} Response Generation} To obtain responses from \textsc{universe}, we provide it with a video segment (resized to match the evaluator’s input resolution) along with its corresponding question.
+\header{\textsc{universe}'s Response Generation} To obtain responses from \textsc{universe}, we provide it with a video segment (resized to match the evaluator’s input resolution) along with its corresponding question.
 We then sample five responses using greedy decoding and select the most frequent response as the final answer.
 In cases where all five responses are unique (i.e., no majority), one response is selected at random.
-The resulting dataset comprises rollouts from 8 model–environment pairs: rollouts generated by WHAM 140M on Environment A (Skygarden), and rollouts generated by WHAM 1.6B across seven distinct environments (Environments A–G).
+The resulting dataset comprises rollouts from 8 settings: rollouts generated by a smaller model on Skygarden, and rollouts generated by a larger model across seven distinct environments.
 For each model–environment pair, we sample 30 rollouts.
 Each rollout is annotated with 6 question–answer (QA) pairs, along with a corresponding response from the adapted evaluator.
 Each of the resulting \numprint{1440} QA instances was rated by 3 annotators, yielding \numprint{4320} total human judgments.